khengari77/SleepDetective/README.md

 # SleepDetective
 This is a project that aims to monitor vehicle drivers' vigilance and gives an alarm in case the driver loses his vigilance.
-Despiite the name SleepDetective, the project monitors awareness in general.
+Despite the name SleepDetective, the project monitors awareness in general.
 # TODOs
 - [x] Design the structure of the project.
 - [x] Build the system parts.